-Do you know someone who is sick or injured?
-Would you like to provide some comfort and let the person know you're thinking of him?
-Are you at a loss for the best wording to put in a get well card?
+When someone you know is sick or injured, it is nice to provide some comfort and let the person know you're thinking of him.
+However, many people are at a loss for the best wording to put in a get well card.

 What to Consider

 Before you start writing the get well card, think about your relationship with the person and how well you know him or her.
 Here are some specifics on the tone you should use:

 - Close relative: If the person is in your immediate family, you probably know what to write.
 It is okay to make it as personal as you like with a parent, child, or sibling.

 - Relative who doesn't live with you: The tone should be intimate and friendly, unless this is a relative you rarely see.
 In that case, all you need to say is that you are hoping for a speedy recovery and maybe an offer to help with something that he or she is unable to do.

 - Friend: When you have a good friend who is sick or injured, jot a couple of sentences that you know she'll appreciate.
 If you know the person well and have no doubt that she enjoys humor and jokes, by all means include them.
 If you're not sure, be cautious with humor and stick to a more heartfelt message.